Łodygowo, Pisz County

 Łodygowo is a village in the administrative district of Gmina Biała Piska, within Pisz County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 9 km south-east of Biała Piska, 26 km east of Pisz, and 114 km east of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 History

 The village was founded and inhabited by Polish people.
 Historically, it had four equivalent Polish names: Łodygowo, Łodwigowo, Łodwigowczyki and Łodwigowszczyki.

 Transport

 The Polish National road 58 runs nearby, south of the village.